Minenoura

 Walk through the cemetery.
 At the far end, turn downhill to the right, pass through the gate, and you're on the path.

 You soon pass a shed used for trail maintenance work.
 A poster warns you to watch out for bears.
-More on the woodland creatures anon.
+There's more on the woodland creatures at the other end of the trail.

 The path leads uphill through the forest.

-Prehistoric Jōmon Settlement and 14th Century Temple Site
+Prehistoric Jōmon Settlement and 14th Century Honin Temple Site

-There's a sign here with some pictures and explanations, entirely in Japanese as we should expect.
+The sign has some pictures and explanations, entirely in Japanese as we should expect.
 I have only found a little information online.

 An archaeological dig found parts of that temple's foundation plus some artifacts dating back to the 1300s CE.